(This page revised June 22, 2012)

 |Blue Cracked Ice|

-The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
+The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 My thanks to Lisa ands Brian Anderson, who lent several of the rarer examples for photography.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.